PJ-568/WeDot-docs/src/classes/class_editorsettings.md

 [`bool`](class_bool.md) **editors/3d/grid_xy_plane** <div id="class_editorsettings_property_editors/3d/grid_xy_plane"></div>

-If `true`, render the grid on an XY plane.
+If `true`, renders the grid on the XY plane in perspective view.
 This can be useful for 3D side-scrolling games.

 <!-- rst-class:: classref-item-separator -->